 Major directors, movements, and themes of Italian cinema, from early cinema to the present, are studied.
 Attention is given to cultural and other aspects of film analysis.

-Prerequisite: ITAL 202, and ITAL 321 or ITAL 322 or ITAL 330, or consent of department chair.
+Prerequisite: ITAL 202, and ITAL 322 or ITAL 330, or consent of department chair.

 Offered: As needed.

-LATN - Latin

-LATN 101 - Elementary Latin I (4)

-The spirit and culture of the classical Roman world is introduced through study of the grammar and syntax of classical Latin and readings from Latin authors.
-This course also examines the Roman world's contribution to Western civilization.

-Offered: Fall (odd years).

-LATN 102 - Elementary Latin II (4)
+LATN - Latin —heading can also be deleted

-This is a continuation of Latin 101.

-General Education Category: Satisfies Gen. Ed. language requirement.

-Prerequisite: LATN 101 or equivalent.

-Offered: Spring (even years).

 MRI - Magnetic Resonance Imaging

-MRI 301 - Introduction to Magnetic Resonance Imaging (3)

-This course covers basic MRI history, instrumentation, safety, positioning, equipment, coils and an overview of the department.
-Also included are basic pharmacology, venipuncture and intravenous contrast media administration.

-Prerequisite: MEDI 201 or RADT 201, and acceptance into the MRI clinical program.

-Offered: Spring.

 MRI 302 - Foundations of Medical Resonance Imaging (3)

 Students will learn MRI history, instrumentation, safety, positioning, equipment, coils and mechanisms of image formation.
 Also included are basic pharmacology, venipuncture and intravenous contrast media administration.